markhm/vaadin-fusion-playground/README.md

 #### Functional features
 - Multiple choice questions and giving answers
-    - Questions and possible answers are loaded from the server
+    - Select a survey and take it.
+Questions and possible answers are loaded from the server
-    - Results are saved to the server
+    - Response to every question is saved to the server.
 - Adding achievements (work in progress)

 ### Not yet implemented / Feature backlog